-The Graduate Program in Public Health values research that contributes to the health improvement of all populations and the elimination of health disparities.
-This value is operationalized by facilitating interdisciplinary and collaborative research by the faculty and students, with some of that work falling under the Program's Center for Public Health and Health Policy Research (CPHHPR).
-The CPHHPR emphasizes health improvement through community engagement and community-based participatory research (CBPR).
+The Program in Public Health values research that contributes to the health improvement of all populations and the elimination of health disparities.
+This value is operationalized by leading and facilitating interdisciplinary and collaborative research by the faculty and students, including work that emphasizes health improvement through community engagement and community-based participatory research (CBPR).